vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 ec2-macos-init run
 ```

+You can also combine the EC2 macOS Init actions (made by modules) with your script in user data for more accurate nontrivial configurations.

 # Wrapping up
 As a whole, building and operating macOS-based AMI does not differ from AMI management for other platforms.

 There are the same principle stages: prepare, clear, build, execute deployment script (if necessary).
 Though, the particular implementation of each step has its nuances and constraints.

-Ultimately you can combine the EC2 macOS Init actions (made by modules) with your configuration described in user data.

 So the whole process may look as follows:
 - Provision and configure needed software with Ansible playbook